jfordnull/obsidian-notes/CS 451/Commerce Bank Overview.md

 - Takeaways

 # IT at Commerce Bank
-- Software Development
-- Cool offices?
-Idk
-- Will lead you on for three months

 **DAP**
 - Developer Acceleration Program leads to Associate Developer position, full-time role after graduation